Skip to main content

 17Can I use ADS without an attorney?

 Yes.
-ADS is built specifically for pro se litigants — people representing themselves without an attorney.
-The platform's founder is a pro se litigant in active federal cases.
-ADS is also useful for solo practitioners and small firms as a force-multiplier.
+ADS is built specifically for pro-se litigants — people representing themselves without an attorney.
+The platform's founder is a pro-se litigant in four active federal and state cases.
+The Practitioner tier ($79/mo) is built for the pro-se warrior carrying multiple matters concurrently — RICO, appeals, state court, administrative complaints — all in one workspace.

 18What is the refund policy?